620.5 Delineators (MUTCD Chapter 3F)

 |Distances were rounded to the nearest 5 ft.|

 |Spacing for specific radii may be interpolated from table.
 The minimum spacing should be 20 feet.
 The spacing on curves should not exceed 300 feet.
 In advance of or beyond a curve, and proceeding away from the end of the curve, the spacing of the first delineator is 2S, the second 3S, and the third 6S but not to exceed 300 feet.
 S refers to the delineator spacing for specific radii computed from the formula (Formula applies to measurements in feet only).|

 620.5.5 Guardrail Delineation

 Standard.
 All guardrail shall be delineated in accordance with Section 606.10.2.3 of the Standard Specifications.
-The design of the guardrail delineators shall be in accordance with Standard Plan 606.00 and Sec 1065.
+The design of the guardrail delineators shall be in accordance with Standard Plans 903 and Standard Specification Sec 1065.
 The color of the retroreflective sheeting used shall match the color of the adjacent edgeline.
 If no edgeline is present, white shall be used on the right side facing approaching traffic.

 On two-lane roads with two-way traffic the guardrail shall be delineated with white retroreflecitve sheeting on both sides of the delineator, including at bridge approaches.